-You can end your membership in Longevity Health Plan (HMO I-SNP) at any time.
+You can end your membership in Longevity Health Plan at any time.

-- When can you end your membership?
-You can end your membership in Longevity Health Plan (HMO I-SNP) at any time.
-Most people with Medicare can end their membership only during certain times of the year.
-However, because you live in a nursing home, you can end your membership at any time. - What type of plan can you switch to?
-If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Original Medicare with a separate Medicare prescription drug plan. - \circ or Original Medicare without a separate Medicare prescription drug plan.

-If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- Because you live in a nursing home, you can end your membership in Longevity Health Plan at any time. - If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.

-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-• When will your membership end?
-Your membership will usually end on the first day of the month after your request to change your plan is received.
+• Your membership will usually end on the first day of the month after your request to change your plan is received.